alanbchristie/PyKubePressureCooker/README.md

 To give cluster-admin to the default service account, this is because you need to allow the application container to create Pods.

-To do this run the following command as the `system:admin` user...
+To do this run the following command as the `system:admin` user in the `pressure-pot` project...

+    $ eval $(minishift oc-env)
+    $ oc login -u admin
+      ...
+    $ oc new-project pressure-pot
+    $ oc login -u system:admin
     $ oc adm policy add-cluster-role-to-user cluster-admin -z default

 Then, you can launch the container application with the following: